-Mobile robots are widely used in wireless sensor networks [1, 2], such as data mules [3] and event response [4].
+Mobile robots are widely used in wireless sensor networks [1-3], such as data mules [4-6] and event response [7].
 Typically, a robot processes tasks by visiting nodes one by one in the network.
 In this paper, we investigate one instance of such mobility scheduling problems: the mobile charging application, where a mobile robot recharges each sensor node to replenish its battery storage.
+Compared with existing energy harvesting technologies like solar power, mobile charging provides more robust energy delivery in case of high workloads, and is less affected by evening or cloudy weather when solar energy is unavailable.
 Sensor network applications usually require a certain percentage of alive nodes and nodes may have different energy consumption rates.
 To address these realistic issues, we consider the mobile charger scheduling problem: given each recharge as a real-time task, find the traveling path that allows the mobile robot to process these tasks so that the percentage of alive nodes is maximized.
 As both deadlines and spatial distributions of nodes affect the selection of traveling path, this problem is very challenging.

 We firstly formulate the mobile charger scheduling problem, then prove its NP-completeness.
 The solution to this problem depends on the relative ratio between the traveling time of the charger and the battery lives of the sensor nodes.
 If the traveling time to traverse the network is much shorter than the battery lives of the sensor nodes, then no nodes require more than one recharge in each round.
-The scheduling problem is reduced to the Traveling Salesman Problem with Time Window[5-8], which was studied before.
+The scheduling problem is reduced to the Traveling Salesman Problem with Time Window[8], which was studied before.
 On the other hand, if the traveling time is larger than some or all of the sensor nodes' battery lives, this problem gets more complicated because each time a sensor node is charged, its deadline is reset.
-In this case, we aim at finding schedules responding to such dynamically generated deadlines[3], and maintain high percentage of alive nodes over time.
+In this case, we aim at finding schedules responding to such dynamically generated deadlines[6], and maintain high percentage of alive nodes over time.
 To reveal the complexity of the problem, we investigate the performances of existing solutions, such as the Earliest Deadline First (EDF) and Traveling Salesman (TSP) types of algorithms.
 We show EDF scheduler rescues urgent nodes, but does not take spatial distribution of nodes into account.
 Whereas, TSP scheduler minimizes the traveling cost, but fails to respond to the most urgent node in time.
 Therefore, it is essential to consider spatial and temporal constraints together in this scenario.